 Here are the types of qualified plans:

-Yes, an IRA, or Individual Retirement Account, is indeed a retirement plan.
-But it's not a qualified plan.
-Instead, IRAs are described in Section 408 of the Tax Code and have their own set of rules.
+Yes, an IRA, or individual retirement account, is indeed a retirement plan.
+But it's not a "qualified plan," because it's not part of Section 401 of the U.S. tax code.
+Instead, IRAs are described in Section 408 of the tax code and have their own set of rules.
 One significant difference between qualified plans and IRAs is that qualified plans are established by businesses, while certain types of IRAs—traditional or Roth IRAs—are established by individuals.
 That means you can set up a traditional or Roth IRA for yourself, whether or not your employer has established a qualified plan for you at work.

-Other types of IRAs, known as SEPs and SIMPLE IRAs, are for businesses and must be established by an employer (or self-employed person.
-For example, the employer might be a corporation, a sole proprietor, or a partnership.
+Other types of IRAs, known as SEPs and SIMPLE IRAs, are for businesses and must be established by an employer (or self-employed person).
+The employer who sets up one of these plans might be a corporation, a sole proprietor, or a partnership.
 SEPs and SIMPLE IRAs permit larger tax deductions than do traditional or Roth IRAs.

 Traditional IRAs allow individuals to make tax-deductible contributions and grow their savings tax-free until they withdraw the funds in retirement.